SquareBracketAssociates/Booklet-PharoVirtualMachine/Part0-Preamble/0-RuntimeSystemOverview/runtime.md

 In addition, the VM needs to know what is the specific message it should use when a method is not found.
 From that perspective the VM does not hardcode the fact that the error message for method not found is `doesNotUnderstand:`.

-The runtime system requires, from time to time, to have specific information from the heap:
+The runtime system requires, from time to time, to have specific information about the heap:
 - where is the object `nil`?
 - where is the class `Array`?
 - what is the message that should be sent when the method is not found?